 ‘Did she say something?’

 ‘To me?
 No… I didn’t say anything either.
 It was a strange feeling.
 She looked at me, but at the same time she looked through me!’
-Taïga shudders as she remembers the words the girl sang over and over again.
+Taïga shudders as she remembers the words the girl sang over and over again, turning the pages.

 Black Lady, Black Lady, answer me

 Will the man with the axe lose his queen?